utkm/Pricewatch/README.md

 # PriceChecker
 Using Python, I created a script that tracks the prices of a certain product and sends you an email once it drops!

-Over the past few months, I've spent HOURS searching for computer parts to build my PC.
+Over the past few months, I've spent *hours* searching for computer parts to build my PC.
 Everytime I find a high-quality product, I find myself spending hours glued to the computer, refreshing the site, waiting for a sale.

 So, I created a Python script that scrapes the data off compatible* websites using a Python Module called BeautifulSoup.